 R401.3 Drainage.
 Surface drainage shall be diverted to a storm sewer conveyance or other approved point of collection that does not create a hazard.
 Lots shall be graded to drain surface water away from foundation walls.
 The grade shall fall a minimum of 6 inches (152 mm) within the first 10 feet (3048 mm).
 Exception: Where lot lines, walls, slopes or other physical barriers prohibit 6 inches (152 mm) of fall within 10 feet (3048 mm), drains or swales shall be constructed to ensure drainage away from the structure.
 Impervious surfaces within 10 feet (3048 mm) of the building foundation shall be sloped a minimum of 2 percent away from the building.MAZZA

-Not only is lot drainage suggested, it’s required.
+Not only is proper drainage suggested, but it’s also required.
 The local building code is very clear about the requirements which facilitate yard drainage.

-Reguardless of whether you think subsurface drains are necessary, proper lot drainage however is a necessity.
+Regardless of whether you think subsurface drains are necessary, proper lot drainage, however, is a necessity.
 As you can see, the building code stipulates the direction of water flow as well as the distance needed to facilitate such drainage.
 Whether the surface is solid or soil, the building codes still covers all surfaces.

 Where to install subsurface yard drains for proper drainage

 When we think about digging trenches around your house the task may appear on its face to be daunting.
-Fear not… there are tools which can make this task easy.
+Fear not… there are tools that can make this task easy.
 Tools such as the Ditchwitch for example, make digging trenches as easy as walking.
 Subsurface drains will typically get installed up to 18″ below the surface.
 The lot size and distance will generally dictate the overall depth.
 Companies like patiocovered.com provide services such as yard drains for proper drainage.
-In the event that proper “drop” cannot be achieved from th efront to the back, alternative means of acheiving drainage such as the use of sumps can be used as well.
+In the event that proper “drop” cannot be achieved from the front to the back, alternative means of achieving drainage such as the use of sumps can be used as well.

 Home purchases… the need to check yard drains for proper drainage